arr225/Angela-Racine-About-Me/README.md

 With hands-on experience in **Python**, **SQL**, and **machine learning**, I have completed multiple projects ranging from **sentiment analysis** to **customer churn prediction**.
 I am passionate about using data science to drive innovation across various industries, including **workforce analytics**, **operational optimization**, and the **music industry**.

+## About Me

+😄 Pronouns: she/ her/ hers
+📫 How to reach me: Connect with me via [LinkedIn](www.linkedin.com/in/angela-r-racine) or email me at [a.racine2255@gmail.com](a.racine2255@gmail.com).
+🌱 I recently completed a 10 month Data Science program with Triple Ten and I'm eager to start looking for opportunities within the Data Science field.
+⚡ Fun fact: People with dyslexia are also more likely to form 3D spatial images in their minds than non-dyslexic people.

 ## Projects

 - **[Film Junky Union – Sentiment Analysis for Movie Reviews](link to project)**